rodcul/bp/README.md

 To see a live version of this bug [click here](http://quirktools.com/screenfly/#u=https%3A//cdn.rawgit.com/rodcul/tech-test/master/index.html&w=320&h=500&s=1)

+Also might be useful to read [Navigation specification document](docs/navigation.md)

 ## Instructions

 1. Clone this repo to your development environment